apiel/zicBox/NOTE.md

 ## Pixel TODO

-- FIXME when ENV_FREQ is empty, it is crashing...
+- TODO home screen

+- TODO capture, like on ableton move

+- TODO zicOs based on busybox

-- TODO add filter8
+- TODO enable motion/mouse on desktop
-       add freq mod curve?
+  - when mouse over envelop, some point/circle appear to show what can be dragged...

 - TODO synth with multiple swappable engines!!

-- TODO zicOs based on busybox

 - TODO drag and drop editor!!

 - TODO serialize in json format!

-- TODO enable motion/mouse on desktop
-  - when mouse over envelop, some point/circle appear to show what can be dragged...

-- TODO capture, like on ableton move

 - TODO master track --> add effect: sample reducer, distortion, delay...?
     - --> instead of mixer drum and mixer synth, use sent effect to track fx1 and track fx2